aclai-lab/SoleLogics.jl/docs/src/getting-started.md

 Proposition
 ```

-Let's recall the last concepts with an example.
+Let's recall the last concepts with a simple script.

 ```julia
 julia> p = Proposition("p")